edinburgh-napier/SET09102/notes/unit3_lifecycles/sdlc.md

 # The Software Development LifeCycle (SDLC)

-The System Development Lifecycle (SDLC) is often described as a structured process used by organizations to design, develop, and implement software systems.
-The idea is that it should serve as a framework to ensure that high-quality systems are delivered in a methodical, organized way.
+The System Development Lifecycle (SDLC) is often described as a structured process used by organisations to design, develop, and implement software systems.
+The idea is that it should serve as a framework to ensure that high-quality systems are delivered in a methodical, organised way.
 However, the term "System Development Lifecycle" can be considered misleading in several ways due to the assumptions it might create about the process.